THE FOLLOWING GUIDELINES MUST BE FOLLOWED WHEN SUBMITTING YOUR OWN IMAGE FILES

 Images must have been professionally photographed, or photographed in a manner that results in professional quality images.

-- Please submit images as JPEG’s in a 2 to 3 MB file size range, with maximum quality and resolution.
+- Please submit images as JPEG’s in the 3 to 5 MB file size range for use in publicity or on the website.
+If you are reducing a large file please do so maintaining maximum quality and resolution.
 Do not send PNG, Acrobat, or PDF files.
 Do not send zipped files.
 Do not upload them to Dropbox or another file sharing program.
 Send your images via email in multiple batches if necessary.

 - Please make sure each file is named and tagged with your NAME and the TITLE (if there is one), MEDIUM, and DIMENSIONS of the artwork.

 - 3-D work will look best on the website if it has been photographed against a white or light gray background.
-The backdrop of the website will be white.
+The background of the website is white.
 A black background will drive an images focal point to the outside shape of the image, because that outside shape will sit against a white background and that will be where the most contrast is.

 - Images must be two years or less in age.
 Unless digital files are in a raw format, they can deteriorate.
 It is hard to tell how much deterioration has occurred by just viewing an image. *As files are transferred and edited deterioration can be accelerated.
 Images can begin to visibly break down, becoming hazed, spotted when enlarged, and lacking clarity.
 When the file size is converted for upload onto the website, the deterioration of older files can become apparent in a matter of months.
 As the maintenance of the SVFAL website is a volunteer activity, it is important for its upkeep to have high quality files.